-New hillwalkers are welcome to join us for a trial hillwalk by signing up either online or in person in Counihan’s Pub, Wintrop Street, Cork on the Wednesday before the hillwalk.
+New hillwalkers are welcome to join us for a trial hillwalk.
+They must, however, sign up in person in Counihan’s Pub, Wintrop Street, Cork on the Wednesday before the hillwalk from 9.00pm onward.

 The Cork Backpackers Hillwalking Club (CBHC for short) is based in Cork city although members come from all over the county and beyond.
-The Backpackers is one of the most active and longest established hiking clubs in Cork having been started in 1982.
-The Club always welcomes new hillwalkers; so here are a few notes about what to expect regarding the Cork Backpackers Hill Walking Club and its activities.
+The Backpackers is one of the most active and longest established hiking clubs in Cork having started in 1982.
+The Club always welcomes new hillwalkers.
+Here are a few notes about what to expect regarding the Cork Backpackers Hill Walking Club and its activities.

 The Club organises a day walk every two weeks (on Sundays) throughout the entire year to various locations in Munster including Cork, Kerry, Tipperary and Waterford.
 There are four Walk Grades, starting with the “D” -Easiest Walk (which is for those who would like to try out the sport) up to the “A” Advanced Walk (for those who are very fit), the emphasis being on participation and enjoyment.

-New hillwalkers may sign up for a trial “D” walk using the on-line form below or in person with the walk organiser in Counihan’s Pub, Pembroke Street, Cork on the Wednesday night preceding the walk from 9.00pm onward.
+New hillwalkers must sign up for a trial “D” walk in person with the walk organiser in Counihan’s Pub, Pembroke Street, Cork on the Wednesday night preceding the walk from 9.00pm onward.

-The walk meeting point is on the South Mall opposite the Imperial Hotel on Sunday morning at 8:45 a.m., where we car pool so that we can leave Cork at 9:00 a.m. sharp.
+The walk meeting point is on the South Mall opposite the Imperial Hotel on Sunday morning at 8:15 am, 8:30am or 8:45am depending on the walk level.
+Here we car pool so that we can leave Cork, sharply, at 8.30am, 8.45am and 9.00am respectively.
 For safety, numbers on walks are limited, so it is essential that you sign up for a walk online or with the Walk Organiser on the preceding Wednesday night in Counihan’s Pub, Pembroke Street, Cork.

 Getting to the Walk

 New hillwalkers and non-drivers will be assigned to a designated driver and car for the day.
 This driver will be on the same level walk as you so that you both finish the walk at about the same time.
-As well as being environmentally friendly, car pooling is beneficial because quite often parking may be limited at the hillwalking start point.
+As well as being environmentally friendly, car pooling is beneficial because frequently parking is limited at the hillwalking start point.
 Each passenger sharing a car is asked to contribute €10 for fuel to the driver.

 Food and Drinks